-N/A - This Sub-Fund is actively managed and therefore does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.
+N/A - The Sub-Fund does not have a specific index designated as a reference benchmark to meet the sustainable investment objective.

-More product-specific information can be found on the website: http://www.gsam.com/responsible-investing by going to the products and/or SFDR page.
+More product-specific information can be found on the website: www.gsam.com/responsible-investing by going to the product and/or SFDR tab.